Bioshock Accessibility Report

 Invert X/Y Axis: Can invert the direction required to control looking and aiming.
 This enables you to match your instinctive orientation when looking.

 Holding Down Buttons Optional: Holding down buttons for prolonged periods (a second or more) is not required or can be switched to toggling the action on and off.
 This is in addition to the movement stick/button which is not considered a hold for this purpose.

 Rapid Repeated Pressing Optional: Quick, repeated button pressing (more than 2 times a second) is not required, can be skipped or switched to holding a button to trigger a repeated action.

 Similar Games With More Accessibility Features for Controls

 If you want to play Bioshock, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Bioshock has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 3 accessibility features for Visual in Bioshock which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.